Getting started with account hierarchies

 An account hierarchy is a system representing relationships between entities in an organization, including parent-child structures or multiple nested layers.
 This structure helps manage complex setups, improving communication, efficiency, and accountability.

-While both hierarchies and multitenancy manage multiple entities, they have distinct purposes.
-Multitenancy serves multiple tenants from a single software instance, each with isolated data and configurations.
+While both hierarchies and multitenancy manage multiple entities, they serve distinct purposes.
+Multitenancy serves multiple tenants from a single software instance, with isolated data and configurations.
 Hierarchies, on the other hand, manage relationships and dependencies within a single tenant, providing granular control and resource allocation.

-In Frontegg, users main parent account can create and manage sub-accounts within a hierarchy, offering more control over their account structure—ideal for complex setups or reselling scenarios.
-This is provided from All Accounts section under Frontegg's self-service portal.
+In Frontegg, a main parent account can create and manage sub-accounts within a hierarchy, offering more control over their account structure—ideal for complex setups or reselling scenarios.
+This is available from the All Accounts section in Frontegg's self-service portal.

 Prerequisites